MuhtasimTanmoy/notebook/distributed/messaging.md

 ### ZooKeeper
 - Zookeeper as a general purpose distributed process coordination system
 - `Zookeeper` is a system for distributed cluster management.
 It is a distributed key-value store.
-It is highly-optimized for reads but writes are slower.
-It consists of an odd number of znodes known as an ensemble.
+- It is highly-optimized for reads but writes are slower.
+- It consists of an odd number of znodes known as an ensemble.
 - zookeeper as the backbone for maintaining cluster state and leader election.
 Handles the `concensus` part.
 - Zookeeper solves these problems using its magical tree structure file system called znodes, somewhat similar to the Unix file system.
-These znodes are analogous to folders and files in a Unix file system with some additional magical abilities :) Zookeeper provides primitive operations to manipulate these znodes, through which we will solve our distributed system problems.
+- These znodes are analogous to folders and files in a Unix file system with some additional magical abilities.
+- Zookeeper provides primitive operations to manipulate these znodes, through which we will solve our distributed system problems.

 - Split Brain Problem